johnnovak/gridmonger/README.md

 Run `nim help` for the full list of build tasks.

+> [!IMPORTANT]
-**NOTE:** Create an empty directory `Config` in the project root directory to enable portable mode (that's what you normally want during development; more info about portable mode [here](https://gridmonger.johnnovak.net/manual/appendixes/user-data-folder.html)).
+> Create an empty directory `Config` in the project root directory to enable
+> portable mode, this is what you normally want during development.
+The
+> program will crash if you try to run the compiled executable without
+> portable mode enabled!
+>
+> Read more about portable mode [here](https://gridmonger.johnnovak.net/manual/appendixes/user-data-folder.html).

 ## Manual & website